mysociety/twfy-votes-django/votes/markdown/motion_types.md

 This is a vote to approve a clause in a bill.

-## Second stage committee
+## Add clause to bill

-This is a vote to approve clauses in a bill in committee.
+This is a vote to approve adding a clause to a bill.

 ## Timetable change